Preferred Stock on an Income Statement

 In essence, preferred stock acts like a mixture of a stock and a bond, with each preferred share normally paid a guaranteed, relatively high dividend.
 In the event the company ever goes bankrupt or is liquidated, preferred stock is ranked higher in the capital structure, behind the bondholders and certain other creditors, to receive any remaining distributions from the windup or reorganization.

-In exchange for this higher income and relative safety, preferred stock is not entitled to share in the success of the business beyond the dividend unless it is a special type known as participating preferred stock.
+In exchange for this higher income and relative safety, preferred stock is not entitled to share in the business 's success beyond the dividend unless it is a special type known as participating preferred stock.
 Even then, the participation won't be comparable to common stock.
 Rather, in an extraordinarily successful enterprise, as long as things go well year after year, you collect your preferred dividends while the common stockholders earn significantly more.
 Preferred stockholders may or may not have voting rights.

 That is because, in nearly every instance, corporation bylaws forbid the payment of any dividend on the common stock unless the dividend on the preferred stock has been paid.
-That is, from the perspective of a common stock investor, the preferred stock dividends are required payments that must be made before it becomes possible to take some of the earnings out of the business and enjoy them.
+From the perspective of a common stock investor, the preferred stock dividends are required payments that must be made before it becomes possible to take some of the business earnings and enjoy them.
 Preferred stock dividends are every bit as real of an expense as payroll or taxes.

 The Bottom Line